emissary-ingress/emissary/reference/filter-reference.md

       starting indent level.

-**Note**: If you are using a templating system for your YAML that also makes use of Go templating, then you will need to escape the template strings meant to be interpreted by the Ambassador Edge Stack.
+**Note**: If you are using a templating system for your YAML that also makes use of Go templating, then you will need to escape the template strings meant to be interpreted by the Ambassador EdgeStack.

 [Go `text/template`]: https://golang.org/pkg/text/template/
 [Go `text/template` functions]: https://golang.org/pkg/text/template/#hdr-Functions